AdityaRayapudi/AdityaRayapudi/README.md

 - 👋 Hi, I’m @AdityaRayapudi
-- 👀 I’m interested in you
-- 🌱 I’m currently learning about you bathroom routine
-- 💞️ I’m looking to collaborate on...
-- 📫 How to reach me your basement

 <!---
 AdityaRayapudi/AdityaRayapudi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.